-Students may view their actual course registration by logging into their WebAdvisor account.
-Students are advised to check their registration on WebAdvisor prior to the start of each semester to ensure there are no holds on their account.
+Students may view their actual course registration by logging into their Student Planning Self Service account (from https://portal.simpsonu.edu/).
+Students are advised to check their registration on Student Planning prior to the start of each semester to ensure there are no holds on their account.
 Registration for each semester is finalized approximately one month prior to the start of the semester.
-Students may also view their grades and GPA on WebAdvisor.
+Students may also view their grades and GPA on Student Planning financial aid.